 In contrast, it is strongly advised to visit an emergency room over an urgent care center when experiencing any of the following signs or symptoms:

 - High fevers or rash, especially among children

 - Vaginal bleeding with pregnancy

 - Allergic reactions

 If you or someone you love has sustained a minor injury or illness, come to Priority Urgent Care today!
 Our walk-in clinic is equipped to handle almost any non-life-threatening medical concern, from the common cold to cuts and burns.
 Call us today to book an appointment.
 We look forward to serving you!
-We serve patients from Ellington CT, Unionville CT, Somers CT, East Windsor CT, Vernon CT, Tolland CT, Burlington CT, Canton CT, West Hartford CT, and Plainville CT.
+We serve patients from Ellington CT, Unionville CT, East Haven CT, Cromwell CT, East Windsor CT, Somers CT, Burlington CT, Canton CT, Branford CT, New Haven CT, Middletown CT, and Rocky Hill CT.